Sherab-Z/js-note-taker/pseudo.md

 OOP Plan:

 CLASSES
-• Note: template for making new notes
+• Note: for making new notes
-• Modal (sub-class of Note): template for making a modal from a particular note
+    • Modal (sub-class of Note): for making modal from a particular note

 OBJECTS
-• InputBoxObj: upon User clicking 'Add Note', this gets and sends User-input (text str), & current datetime str, to new Note obj
+• InputBoxObj: upon User clicking 'Add Note', this gets and sends User-input str, & current datetime str, to new Note obj
 • BoardObj: holds all notes in an array (boardArr), & adds all notes in boardArr to DOM for those notes to be displayed

 1. User clicks 'Add Note' or Enter key